wcfrobert/ezbolt/README.md

 **Option 1: Anaconda Python**

-Simply run main.py using your Anaconda base environment.
-The following packages are used:
+Simply run main.py using the default Anaconda base environment.
+The following packages are required:

 * Numpy
 * Matplotlib